kaspermunch/PopulationGenomicsCourse/Cluster/README.md

 # Instructor zone

-## Student access to the cluster
+This page is for practical information related exercises on the cluster.

-The students have temporary access to the cluster
+## The populationgenomics project folder

-## the populationgenomics project folder
+The project folder `populationgenomics` has the following folders:

-`instructor_data` links to a folder under the git repository.
+- `instructor_data`: This links to a folder under the git repository [PopulationGenomicsCourse](https://github.com/kaspermunch/PopulationGenomicsCourse).
 This folder holds all the intermediary files needed for building the files that the students need

-`data` is the folder where the student finds the data files he/she needs for the exercises.
+- `data` is the folder where the student finds the data files he/she needs for the exercises.
 This folder will contain symlinks to the few required files in the instructor_data folder.

-`software`: builds and binaries for LDhat and PSMC
+- `software`: builds and binaries for LDhat and PSMC

-`people`: teachers and instructors folders
+- `people`: teachers and instructors folders

-`students`: student folders
+- `students`: student folders

 # Student data